irfanhaider5590/google-activity-reporter-app/README.md

 groups you have added him etc.

 You can simply run this app via following document with name "Integration of Google Workspace Admin Report in Java Spring Boot Project".

+There is another document attached in which i explain how to add and grant rights to a new user into a project.